rouzbeh-afrasiabi/click-through-rate-prediction/README.md

 ### Using Ensemble of Models
 <p align='justify'>
 To predict click-through rate, a VotingClassifier model (ensemble) was created by combining two separate models, namely , SGDClassifier and ExtraTreesClassifier.
-As can be observed from the results shown below, by combining these models the false positive rate is reduced significantly.
+As can be observed from the results shown below, by combining these models the false positive rate is significantly reduced .
  </p>

 <img src='./images/ensemble.png'> </img>